icons8/lunacy-docs/docs/export_new.md

 To export a document, there has to be at least one frame inside it.

-Also, keep in mind that when exporting a document, Lunacy ignores:
+Also, keep in mind that when exporting a document, Lunacy **ignores**:

 - Layers that are not framed.
 - Main components.